dmedri/R-italian-lang/README.md

 $ ./repo.roaster
 ```

+## Notes for end-user and developers

+If you're using R in Italian, on one of the available platforms, and you find
+a mistake or a better formulation, your help is welcome.
+Two ways for the tasks:
+* open an issue on github (look at the header in this page!);
+* do a fork of this repository, apply your changes and ask for a merge.

-## Notes
+## Notes for R translators in other languages

 This repository could be easy adapted and used for other languages.
-Just
-put your .pot/.po file under every '*/po' directory.
-Ask for help.
+With
+minor settings will be ready to support your work in a new fashion.
+The
+best choice for a collaborative work.
+Ask for support.